The introduction.

 Going beyond just a share, let's talk about each of the boards in my second game..

-Now, Water Bug II is an interesting game for me.
-I was so excited when completing the first version, that I wanted to build another version with ten more boards.
-The funny thing is, the games look a lot alike.
+For years, Water Bug II has been an interesting game for me.
+I was so excited when completing the first version, that I wanted to build another one with ten more boards.
+The funny thing is, the two games look a lot alike.
 In fact, if you weren’t paying attention, I wouldn’t be surprised if you thought you were playing the same game.
 Let’s dig deeper on both the similarities and the differences.

 The title screen should look pretty similar.
 I was pretty proud of the first one in the original.
 But I added a little more this time with a rotating credit at the bottom.
 This is the final version.
 I first created a test one using an “se-graphics” logo.
 I was having fun thinking about running my own company back then.
 It wasn’t to be, but the idea lives in some of my different programs and games from that era.
 The final version in WBII swapped that out for a simple “(C) 1984” instead.

 Now, the actual code to make the rotating logo work is pretty simple.
-I just put the text in an array.
-I would then print the first 128 characters (what you see) and rotate the top line to the bottom of the array in a loop.
-The code works pretty well and looks nice too.
+I put the text in an array and then then print the first 128 characters (what you see) to the screen.
+Then, I rotate the top line to the bottom of the array in a loop.
+The code works pretty well and has a nice look too.

 Now, Board 1 should look really familiar.
 It is pretty much the same board as the first Water Bug.
 In a way, I was trying to tie the two games together with the same intro.
-The code, however, is very different.
+The program, however, is very different.
 I reorganized things quite a bit and cleaned up some of the code as well.
-Water Bug II is more of a rewrite at this point than just a new game with new boards.
+Instead of a new game, Water Bug II is more of a rewrite with new boards.

 Completing the board, you’ll get a random score as before.
 Some things never change.
 In fact, I didn’t fix my math problem either.
 Oh well.
 The transition is also the same, nothing new there either.
 At this point, the two games play the same and look the same.
 Although it adds some continuity to the first, I really should have changed the first board up a bit.